victoromor/EcommerceApp/README.md

 # EcommerceApp
-Using Entity Framework Core to persist data in a database, using EF core to create database from code
+Using Entity Framework Core to persist data in a database, Using Entity Framework Core to create database from code